SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Constants](#constants) > [This section](#constants-also-need-descriptive-names)

-There is a historic tendency in ABAP to wrap every literal in constants with names that merely repeat their content or even their type:
+There is a historic tendency in ABAP to wrap every literal in constants, often with names that merely repeat their content or even just their type:
 ```ABAP
 " anti-pattern
 CONSTANTS: